nigelhorne/Genealogy-ObituaryDailyTimes/README.md

 - `Scalar context`

-    Returns a single hash reference.
+    Returns a single hash reference,
+    or `undef` if there is no match.

 # AUTHOR